ecoiahq/content-ops-starter/content/pages/digital-services.md

         self:
           textAlign: center
     subtitle: ''
-    text: >-
+    text: >
-      Build Around Your Brand and Its Mission
+      ## You have a vision, a mission, and a unique voice—but standing out takes

-      Your brand isn’t just a business—it’s a vision, a mission, and a unique voice in the digital space.
-That’s why a one-size-fits-all approach won’t cut it.
+      more than that.

-      We craft tailored digital strategies designed to amplify your impact, align with your mission, and engage your audience in meaningful ways.
-From website development and SEO to social media management and data-driven insights, we help you build a strong, sustainable digital presence that reflects your brand’s values.
+      The digital space is crowded, and a one-size-fits-all approach won’t cut it.

-      Transparent Pricing, No Hidden Costs
+      We craft **tailored digital strategies** that don’t just get you seen—they get you remembered.
+Whether it’s **website development, SEO, or social media management**, we align every move with your brand’s mission, ensuring you connect with the right audience in the right way.

-      We know pricing matters.
-What we can tell you upfront is that our services start from £600.
+      ## Pricing That Fits Your Business

-      But we don’t offer pre-set packages—because your brand’s needs are unique.
+      We know budget matters.
+What we can tell you upfront is that our services start from **£600**.

-      Instead, we create bespoke solutions that fit your goals, ensuring you invest in what truly moves the needle.
+      But pricing isn’t one-size-fits-all either.
+Instead of rigid packages, we create **bespoke solutions designed around your specific goals**—so you only pay for what truly drives results.

-      A Strategic, Hands-On Partnership
+      ## A Hands-On, Strategic Approach

-      Your digital presence should work for you, not against you.
-We take a hands-on, consultative approach to website optimisation, search visibility, social media engagement, and performance tracking—helping you turn strategy into results.
+      Your digital presence should **work for you, not against you**.
+We take a hands-on, consultative approach to **website optimisation, search visibility, social media engagement, and performance tracking**—helping you turn strategy into results.

       Once we understand your needs, pricing is simple—and there’s no minimum contract.

-      Send Your Request
+      ## Send Your Request

-      If £600 is within your budget, send us a request, and we’ll discuss how we can help bring your brand’s mission to life online.
+      If **£600** is within your budget, **send us a request**, and we’ll explore how we can help bring your brand’s mission to life online.
     actions: []
     colors: bg-dark-fg-light
     styles: